 - If you’re buying with a mortgage, ensure you have a mortgage in principle before making an offer, to help things move quickly.

 - Make sure you have your conveyancer lined up and ready to start acting for you as soon as your offer is accepted.
-This will also help prevent the delays that could make an alternative offer look more attractive to the seller.
+This will also help prevent many of the delays that could make an alternative offer look more attractive to the seller.

-IS SSTC the same thing as under offer?
+Is SSTC the same thing as under offer?

 What does SSTC mean for buyers?